home-assistant/home-assistant.io/source/_integrations/invoxia.markdown

   - device_tracker
 ---

-`invoxia` is an integration which offers tracking support using your GPS trackers from [Invoxia™](https://www.invoxia.com) into Home Assistant.
+Invoxia is an integration that offers tracking support using your GPS trackers from [Invoxia™](https://www.invoxia.com) into Home Assistant.

 {% include integrations/config_flow.md %}